Close Menu

 Toggle

-• Why Traditional Methods Don’t Work for Toddlers
+• Why Flashcards and Drills Do Not Work for Toddlers

-• The Number Chart Trick (It’s Easier Than You Think)
+• The Number Chart Trick (It Is Easier Than You Think)

-• Counting Games for Toddlers: Use Their Hands
+• Counting Games for Toddlers: Start With Their Hands

 • Make It a Game, Not a Test

-• What to Do When They Get Frustrated
+• What to Do When Your Toddler Gets Frustrated

-Teaching a toddler to count is one of those parenting moments that’s equal parts hilarious and humbling.
+Teaching a toddler to count is one of those parenting moments that is equal parts hilarious and humbling.

 A young child reaching out towards a number chart, showing how to use hand gestures to learn numbers without flashcards.